Elizabeth Freeman

 Elizabeth Freeman (c.
-1744 – December 28, 1829), also known as Bet, Mum Bett, or MumBet, was the first enslaved African American to file and win a freedom suit in Massachusetts.
-The Massachusetts Supreme Judicial Court ruling, in Freeman's favor, found slavery to be inconsistent with the 1780 Massachusetts State Constitution.
+1744 – December 28, 1829), also known as Mumbet, was one of the first slaves to file and win a freedom suit in Massachusetts.
+The Massachusetts Supreme Judicial Court, ruling in Freeman's favor, found slavery to be inconsistent with the 1780 Constitution of Massachusetts.
 Her suit, Brom and Bett v.
 Ashley (1781), was cited in the Massachusetts Supreme Judicial Court appellate review of Quock Walker's freedom suit.
 When the court upheld Walker's freedom under the state's constitution, the ruling was considered to have implicitly ended slavery in Massachusetts.

 Biography

 Freeman was illiterate and left no written records of her life.
 Her early history has been pieced together from the writings of contemporaries to whom she told her story or who heard it indirectly, as well as from historical records.

-Freeman was born into slavery around 1744 at the farm of Pieter Hogeboom in Claverack, New York, where she was given the name Bet.
+Freeman was born into slavery on April 4th, 1744, on the plantation of Pieter Hogeboom in Claverack, New York, where she was given the name Bet.
 When Hogeboom's daughter Hannah married John Ashley of Sheffield, Massachusetts, Hogeboom gave Bet, around seven years old, to Hannah and her husband.
-Freeman remained with them until 1781, during which time she had a child, Little Bet.
+Freeman remained with them until 1781, when she had a child, Little Bet.
 She is said to have married, though no marriage record has been located.
 Her husband (name unknown) is said to have never returned from service in the American Revolutionary War.

 Throughout her life, Bet exhibited a strong spirit and sense of self.
 She came into conflict with Hannah Ashley, who was raised in the strict Dutch culture of the New York colony.
-In 1780, Bet prevented Hannah from striking a servant girl with a heated shovel; Elizabeth shielded the girl and received a deep wound in her arm.
+In 1780, Bet prevented Hannah from striking a servant girl with a heated shovel; Bet shielded the girl and received a deep wound in her arm.
 As the wound healed, Bet left it uncovered as evidence of her harsh treatment.
-Catharine Maria Sedgwick quotes Elizabeth saying: "Madam never again laid her hand on Lizzy.
+Catharine Sedgwick quotes Elizabeth: "Madam never again laid her hand on Lizzy.
 I had a bad arm all winter, but Madam had the worst of it.
 I never covered the wound, and when people said to me, before Madam,—'Why, Betty! what ails your arm?'
-I only answered —'ask missis!'
+I only answered—'ask missis!'
 Which was the slave and which was the real mistress?"

-John Ashley was a Yale-educated lawyer, wealthy landowner, businessman and leader in the community.
-His house was the site of many political discussions and the probable location of the signing of the Sheffield Declaration, which predated the Declaration of Independence.
+John Ashley was a Yale-educated lawyer, wealthy landowner, businessman, slaveholder, and community leader.
+His house was the site of many political discussions and the probable location of the signing of the Sheffield Declaration, which predated the United States Declaration of Independence.